Joy-Lunkad/toy-startup-script-error/README.md

 # toy-startup-script-error
-A toy example to show how jax cannot initialize tpus if the program is executed by a startup-script
+A toy example to show how jax cannot initialize tpus only if the program is executed by a startup-script

 # To recreate the error
 1. On the cloud shell terminal run